ParadigmZero/webpage-word-counter/README.md

 # Testing

-View the API docs at the root directory i.e. `<API-URL>/` for further documentation and the ability to test manually
+View the API (OpenAI) docs (Swagger) at the root directory i.e. `<API-URL>/` for further documentation and the ability to test manually

 ## API